sommerda/blog/group-privacy-in-deep-learning-with-differential-privacy/README.md

 The intuition behind the A-B-reduction is the following: The contribution of a single sample cannot exceed C, because we clip them accordingly.
 The spherical symmetry of the added Gaussian noise allows us to rotate any gradient updates to a 1D axis spherically.

 Dataset D that does not contain the data sample will produce distribution A. The dataset D' that contains the sample will most likely produce A as well (with probability (1-q)) as the sample is only sampled for the processed batch with probability q.
 If it is sampled, it will produce *maximally* N(C, sigma) with probability q.
-As the added noise is monotonically falling from the center, any contribution C' < C of a data sample will lead to a larger overlap of the two distributions N(0, sigma) and N(C', sigma), and therefore induce less privacy leakage.
+As the added noise is monotonically falling from the center, any contribution C' < C of a data sample will lead to a larger overlap of the two distributions N(0, sigma) and N(C', sigma), and therefore induces less privacy leakage.

 This method is called 'sub-sampling' in literature.
 Different sampling methods than Poisson sampling have been examined as well, e.g., in [4].